-The Compensation Committee held four (4) meetings during 2021.
-The primary purpose of the Compensation Committee is to: (i) assist the Board in discharging its responsibilities relating to compensation of the Company's executives; (ii) administer the Company's cash-based incentive compensation plans with regard to executive officers of the Company; (iii) approve awards and grants and administer outstanding awards and grants of equity-based compensation arrangements to directors, employees, and others pursuant to the Company's equity compensation plans; and (iv) produce an annual report on executive compensation for inclusion in the Company's Proxy Statement in accordance with applicable rules and regulations under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Compensation Committee held four (4) meetings during 2023.
+The primary purpose of the Compensation Committee is to: (i) assist the Board in discharging its responsibilities relating to compensation of the Company's executives; (ii) administer the Company's cash-based incentive compensation plans with regard to executive officers of the Company; (iii) approve awards and grants and administer outstanding awards and grants of equity-based compensation arrangements to directors, employees, and others pursuant to the Company's equity compensation plans; (iv) produce an annual report on executive compensation for inclusion in the Company's Proxy Statement in accordance with applicable rules and regulations under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); and (v) review and oversee the Company's human capital management strategies and programs.
 The Compensation Committee's report is set forth later in this Proxy Statement.

-As set forth in its charter, the primary responsibilities of the Compensation Committee are to oversee the elements of the compensation arrangements available to the Company and its subsidiaries that are used to compensate the Company's executive officers, and in particular, the Executive Chairman and the Chief Executive Officer.
-The Compensation Committee also approves the goals and objectives relevant to the compensation of the Executive Chairman, the Chief Executive Officer and the other executive officers and determines whether targets have been attained in connection with target-based compensation awards and equity grants.
+As set forth in its charter, the Compensation Committee oversees the elements of the compensation arrangements available to the Company and its subsidiaries that are used to compensate the Company's executive officers, and in particular, the Chief Executive Officer.
+The Compensation Committee also approves the goals and objectives relevant to the compensation of the Chief Executive Officer and the other executive officers and determines whether targets have been attained in connection with target-based compensation awards and equity grants.

 Pursuant to its charter, the Compensation Committee has authority to engage its own executive compensation consultants and legal advisors.
 Since 2005, Mercer Human Resources Consulting ("Mercer"), which is a wholly-owned subsidiary of Marsh & McLennan Companies, Inc. ("MMC"), has served as the independent executive compensation consultant to the Compensation Committee.
-A representative of Mercer attends meetings of the Compensation Committee and communicates with the Compensation Committee chair between meetings on matters related to executive compensation.
-Mercer's fees for serving as the Compensation Committee's independent executive compensation consultant in 2021 were approximately \$252,000.
-During 2021, the Company, at the direction of management, also retained MMC or its affiliates to provide limited consulting services to management, which services were limited primarily to conducting actuarial analyses of the Company's Supplemental Executive Retirement Plans.
-In 2021, the total amount paid to MMC or its affiliates for such services was approximately \$80,000.
-Although the Compensation Committee is aware that the Company uses MMC or its affiliates for such services, it does not specifically approve those services.
+A representative of Mercer attends meetings of the Compensation Committee and communicates with the Compensation Committee chair between meetings on matters related to executive compensation, and otherwise provides services in this capacity as further described below under "Compensation Discussion and Analysis."
+Mercer's fees for serving as the Compensation Committee's independent executive compensation consultant in 2023 were approximately \$207,000.
+During 2023, the Company, at the direction of management, also retained MMC or certain of its affiliates to provide limited consulting services to management, which services were limited primarily to conducting actuarial analyses of the Company's Supplemental Executive Retirement Plans and market research.
+In 2023, the total amount paid to MMC or its affiliates for such services was approximately \$383,000.
+Although the Compensation Committee and the Board are aware that the Company uses MMC or its affiliates for such services, neither the Compensation Committee nor the Board specifically approves those services.
 The Compensation Committee has assessed Mercer's independence pursuant to the independence factors set forth for compensation consultants in the NYSE listing standards and in the Compensation Committee's charter and has determined that no conflicts of interest exist.